christopherandrade1/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
-In this project, I demonstrate the step-by-step process of establishing a fundamental Active Directory Home Lab and utilizing PowerShell to efficiently incorporate users.
+In this project, I demonstrate the process of establishing a fundamental Active Directory Home Lab and utilizing PowerShell to efficiently incorporate users.
 <br />